ulupo/giotto-ph/paper/paper.md

 Our Python interface is based on *Ripser.py* [@ctralie2018ripser].
-While it lacks some of *Ripser.py*'s features, such as the support for "greedy permutations" and for retrieving cocycles, it introduces the following notable improvements:
+While it lacks some of *Ripser.py*'s features, such as the support for "greedy permutations", it introduces the following improvements:

   - Support for Edge Collapser.
-EC is disabled by default because it is expected and empirically confirmed that, unless the data is large and/or the maximum homology dimension to compute is high, the initial run-time overhead due to EC is often not compensated for by the resulting speed-up in the downstream reduction steps (see the end of
-    \hyperref[sec:related_work]{``Related work"\ref*{sec:related_work}}).
-  - However, users can easily enable it by means of the `collapse_edges` optional argument.
-See also "Support for enclosing radius", below.
+EC is disabled by default, but users can easily enable it by means of the `collapse_edges` optional argument.

   - Support for enclosing radius.
 The *(minimum) enclosing radius* of a finite metric space is the radius of the smallest enclosing ball of that space.
-Its computation, starting from a distance matrix, is trivial to implement and takes negligible run-time on modern CPUs.
-Above this filtration value, the Vietoris–Rips complex becomes a cone, and hence all homology groups are trivial.
-Hence, simplices with higher filtration values than the enclosing radius can be safely omitted from the enumeration and matrix reduction steps, without changing the final barcode.
-When the enclosing radius is considerably smaller than the maximum distance in the data, this can lead to dramatic improvements in run-time and memory usage, as observed in [@henselmanpetrusek2020matroids].
-(For instance, the barcode computation for the `random16` dataset (see \autoref{tbl:datasets}) up to dimension $7$ would not be completed after two hours without the enclosing radius optimization; with it, the run-time drops to seconds.
+Simplices with higher filtration values than the enclosing radius can be safely omitted without changing the final barcode.
+When the enclosing radius is considerably smaller than the maximum distance in the data, doing so can lead to dramatic improvements in run-time and memory usage [@henselmanghristl6, @henselmanpetrusek2020matroids].
+Unless the user specifies a threshold, *giotto-ph* makes use of the enclosing radius optimization.
-    Not all datasets can be expected to witness equally impressive improvements, but the cost of computing the enclosing radius is trivial compared to the computation of PH.)
-Unless the user specifies a threshold, both *Eirene* [@henselmanghristl6] and *Ripser* make use of the enclosing radius optimization, and the same is true in *giotto-ph*, where the enclosing radius computation is implemented in Python using highly optimized *NumPy* functions.
 An element of novelty in our interface is that, when both the enclosing radius is computed and EC is enabled, the input distance matrix/weighted graph is thresholded *before* being passed to the EC backend.
 This can lead to substantial run-time improvements for the EC step.

   - Weighted VR filtrations.
 While standard stability results for VR barcodes [@cohen-steiner2007stability; @chazal2009proximity] guarantee robustness